Aunt May: Fictional character biography

 During a period of convalescence at a nursing home, May met wheelchair user Nathan Lubensky.
-Gradually, May and Nathan fell in love with each other.
-She invited Nathan into her Forest Hills home after converting it into a boarding house, and the couple were briefly engaged.
+Gradually, May and Nathan fell in love.
+She invited Nathan into her Forest Hills home after converting it into a boarding house, and the couple was briefly engaged.
 However, May's heart was broken when Nathan suffered a fatal heart attack while protecting her from being taken hostage by Adrian Toomes, the costumed villain known as the Vulture.
 Some time thereafter, a guilt-stricken Toomes confronted May, begging her to forgive him for his role in Nathan's death.
 (Ironically, Nathan had befriended Toomes when the two briefly resided at the same nursing home).
 May refused to do so, stating that only God could provide the villain with the redemption he was seeking.

-As part of a plan by Peter's arch-foe Norman Osborn, May was replaced by a "genetically-altered actress" who impersonated her while May was held captive by villains until the actress died, Osborn returning May to Peter with a device planted inside her that would detonate a series of gene bombs if removed, decimating Earth.
+As part of a plan by Peter's arch-foe Norman Osborn, May was replaced by a "genetically altered actress" who impersonated her while May was held captive by villains until the actress died, Osborn returning May to Peter with a device planted inside her that would detonate a series of gene bombs if removed, decimating Earth.
 Mister Fantastic was able to disable the device without removing it, saving the world and May, who apparently retained no memory of her time in captivity.
 May finally learned about her nephew's secret life when she walked into his room after he had sustained a serious beating from the villain Morlun, the two later talking about May's discovery as May came to accept her nephew's real life.

 When Spider-Man joins the Avengers, Peter, Aunt May, and Mary Jane Watson move into Stark Tower after May loses her house to a fire.
 During the Superhero Civil War, she and Mary Jane convince Peter to unmask himself in front of a press conference.
 Later, she is targeted by the Chameleon, but outwits the villain by feeding him Ambien-filled oatmeal-raisin cookies.

 When Peter changes his mind about the Superhuman Registration Act, he moves his family from Stark Tower to a motel.
-An assassin hired by the Kingpin tries to kill Peter, but hits May instead.
+An assassin hired by Kingpin tries to kill Peter, but hits May instead.
 Peter takes May to a hospital where she lapses into a coma and is likely to die.
 However, Aunt May receives a radioactive blood transfusion from Peter, which he hoped would save her life due to his mutated healing factor.

 The demon Mephisto offers to restore May's health in exchange for erasing Peter's marriage from history, and Peter and Mary Jane agree.
 May lives, and Spider-Man's identity is once again a secret.